Ashunda Norris Wins New Orleans Jury Award for Short Film, Mino: A Diasporic Myth

 And Contributes to Afro Futuristic Films with the success of Mino

-MINO: A DIASPORIC MYTH
+MINO: A Diaspora Myth

-Short Synopsis: In the utopic haven of Biamara, a Coven of Black womyn who can conceive without men must consider denouncing one of their own when she chooses to defy the all female code and self produce a male child.
+Short Synopsis: In the utopic haven of Biamara.
+A Coven of Black womyn who can conceive without men must consider denouncing one of their own.
+When she chooses to defy the all female code and self produce a male child.

-Mino: A Diasporic Myth is set in 2079 and tells the story of Black women, queer and non queer, who govern their world with a firm but noble hand, where men no longer exist.
+“Mino: A Diasporic Myth is set in 2079 and tells the story of Black women, queer and non queer.
+Who govern their world with a firm but noble hand, where men no longer exist.
 The Bia womyn keep their orb safe by only birthing female beings.
-When one womyn new to the land, attempts to self-conceive a non-female, the Coven is forced to confront their own belief systems.
+When one womyn new to the land, attempts to self-conceive a non-female.
+The Coven is must confront their own belief systems.
 Reactions from the audience have been have ranged from pure awe to emotional tears.
 Ashunda says “Winning my first award at a Black Southern film festival was an absolute joy”.
 I couldn’t have done any of it without my outstanding crew and phenomenal cast of Black women.
-I’m filled with limitless gratitude.
+It have a fill of limitless gratitude.”

 Mino: A Diasporic Myth (2019)